Behavior & Mental Health

 Applied Positive Behavior Supports: Functional Behavior Assessment and Development of Behavior Support Plans

-This course builds on Introduction to Positive Behavior Supports.
-In many cases, people who engage in persistent patterns of problem behaviors demonstrate complex behaviors that can be difficult to understand.
-After completing this 2-day training, the participant will have a basic understanding of how to conduct a multi-component Functional Behavior Assessment to systematically assess these behaviors and identify the underlying function or motivation; and how to use this information to develop effective behavior support and intervention plans.
+This course builds on the principles of Introduction to Positive Behavior Supports, as outlined in the foundations course.
+In many cases, people who engage in persistent patterns of problem behaviors demonstrate complex behaviors with many underlying causes.
+This training will assist participants in learning to conduct a team-based, multi-component, Functional Behavior Assessment (FBA) to systematically assess these behaviors and identify the underlying function or motivation.
+The second phase of the training will illustrate how to use this information to develop effective intervention plans to address ongoing behavior and mental health needs and support quality of life.

 To meet the training needs of the entire state, there is a limit of participants per agency for this training.